zombeani/kjs_pollution_filters/README.md

 ## requirements
-to use these scripts, you'll need: minecraft forge 1.20.1, terrafirmacraft, firmalife, pollution of the realms, advanced chimneys, and kubejs
+to use these scripts, you'll need:
+Minecraft Forge 1.20.1,
+TerraFirmaCraft,
+FirmaLife,
+Pollution of the Realms,
+Advanced Chimneys,
+and KubeJS

 ## features
 these filters help reduce pollution from crafting and smelting, giving you multiple options depending on your tech level and available resources.